-What Dishes to Put Vanilla Beans In: desserts, jam, syrup, fresh fruit and marinades
+What Dishes to Put Vanilla Beans In: desserts, jam, syrup, fresh fruit, and marinades

 10. White Pepper

 Let me tell it, one of the most unsung spices of our time is white pepper.
 It comes from the pepper plant (which again is a fruit) and is fun to cook with because it has a milder taste to it than black pepper does.
 What makes white pepper different from black pepper, preparation-wise is for black pepper to be made, unripe pepper berries are picked and dried so that its skin turns dark while white pepper is made from ripe berries that are left to ferment.

-Anyway, white pepper has potent anti-inflammatory properties, can help to boost your immunity, promotes strong blood circulation, can help to soothe the effects of a headache and, believe it or not, can help to keep your breath fresh too.
+Anyway, white pepper has potent anti-inflammatory properties, can help to boost your immunity, promotes strong blood circulation, can help to soothe the effects of a headache, and, believe it or not, can help to keep your breath fresh too.
 So, as you're putting your holiday menu together, try and add at least one recipe that calls for white pepper.
 You definitely won't regret it!

-What Dishes to Put White Pepper In: creamy sauces, potatoes, seafood, fried rice and pasta
+What Dishes to Put White Pepper In: creamy sauces, potatoes, seafood, fried rice, and pasta

 Featured image by Getty Images